-On September 9, 2011, the leadership of ALTTO announced that it will discontinue Arm 2 of the trial.
-The Independent Data Monitoring Committee review of efficacy in the trial was triggered after a pre-specified number of events was reached, as outlined in the study's protocol.
-An analysis of these events showed a statistical imbalance in breast cancer recurrence between Arm 1 and Arm 2.
-According to Edith A. Perez, M.D., ALTTO principal investigator in the United States, and a researcher with the North Central Cancer Treatment Group and Mayo Clinic, “participants assigned to the lapatinib alone arm are not likely to do as well as participants assigned to trastuzumab alone.”
-In this trial, all patients received other treatments as part of standard of care (such as chemotherapy, radiation, anti-estrogens) after surgery, and were randomized to one of four different ways to receive the two types of anti-HER2 therapy trastuzumab or lapatinib.
-The change in status of this trial directly affects patients assigned to Arm 2, which are those patients receiving lapatinib alone.
-For more information on this modification, go to the GlaxoSmithKline press release at http://www.gsk.com/media/pressreleases/2011/2011-pressrelease-614837.htm and the ALTTO trial website at http://alttotrials.com/patients.php .
+On September 9, 2011, the leadership of ALTTO announced that it would discontinue Arm 2 of the trial (the lapatinib alone arm).
+A review of efficacy data by the Independent Data Monitoring Committee was triggered after a pre-specified number of events in the trial was reached, as outlined in the study's protocol.
+An analysis of these events showed a statistical imbalance in breast cancer recurrence between Arm 1 (the trastuzumab alone arm) and Arm 2.
+According to Edith A. Perez, M.D., ALTTO's principal investigator in the United States, "participants assigned to the lapatinib alone arm are not likely to do as well as participants assigned to trastuzumab alone."
+For more information on this trial modification, go to the ALTTO trial website at http://alttotrials.com/patients.php .

-10. How are tissue samples examined and stored in the ALTTO trial?
+- How were tissue samples examined and stored in the ALTTO trial?

-For ALTTO patients included in North America, paraffin samples of their tumors will be tested and stored at the Mayo Clinic in Rochester, Minn.
-The European Institute of Oncology in Milan, Italy, will test and store paraffin samples for Europe and the rest of the world.
-The data from these studies can be used in future translational research studies.
-The outcome of that research will enable researchers to better understand which patients are the best candidates for these targeted treatments.
+For ALTTO patients in North America, paraffin samples of their tumors were tested and stored at the Mayo Clinic in Rochester, Minnesota.
+The European Institute of Oncology in Milan, Italy, tested and stored paraffin samples for Europe and the rest of the world.
+These tissue samples can be used in future translational research studies.

-11. What molecules will the ALTTO investigators focus on in the tumor samples?
+- Besides HER2, what other molecules did the ALTTO investigators focus on in the tumor samples?

-12. What other biological samples will ALTTO collect?
+- What other biological samples did ALTTO investigators collect?

-Blood samples will be collected on all 8,000 patients to look for molecular markers that may predict clinical outcome, and in a subset of 2,000 patients, additional blood and frozen tumor samples will be gathered for future research on circulating tumor cells and proteomics (the study of protein interactions).
-Those biological materials will be kept in Rochester, Minn., and in Brussels, Belgium.
-All data resulting from the study will be held at BIG, and will be controlled and analyzed by academic researchers.
+Blood samples were collected from all patients to look for molecular markers that may predict clinical outcome, and, in a subset of about 2,000 patients, additional blood and frozen tumor samples were gathered for future research on circulating tumor cells and proteomics analyses (studies of proteins and their interactions).
+These biological materials are stored in Rochester, Minnesotta, and in Brussels, Belgium.

-Funding for ALTTO is provided by the National Cancer Institute (NCI), part of the National Institutes of Health, and GlaxoSmithKline (GSK), the pharmaceutical company that developed lapatinib.
-The NCI will contribute to each U.S. site a standard $2,000 per patient cost for the ten-year study as well as the basic infrastructure for running all trials via existing grants.
+Funding for ALTTO was provided by the National Cancer Institute (NCI), part of the National Institutes of Health, and GlaxoSmithKline (GSK), the pharmaceutical company that developed lapatinib.
+NCI contributed to each U.S. participating site a standard $2,000 per patient cost (standard at the time the trial opened for enrollment) for the ten-year study, as well as the basic infrastructure for running all trials via existing grants.
 GSK's contribution is considered proprietary information.